CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 {{<note type="exercise" title="Exercise 2.1">}}

-Predict and explain if the assertion above is true or false.
+Predict and explain if the assertion above will succeed or fail.
 Pay particular attention to the return value of `formatAs12HourClock` above.

 {{</note>}}